 The Minneapolis Parks Foundation and our community partners have joined four other cities in the first expansion of Reimagining the Civic Commons, a national effort to prioritize public space as essential infrastructure for equitable and resilient communities.
-Our focus will be on reimagining the Upper Mississippi Riverfront as a physical, economic, and cultural asset for North Minneapolis.
+Our focus will begin with reimagining the Upper Mississippi Riverfront as a physical, economic, and cultural asset for North Minneapolis.

-Minneapolis is reimagining the Upper Riverfront to address long-standing and persistent racial inequities and disparities present in our city park system and the public realm, a condition made even more evident since the onset of the COVID-19 pandemic.
-By focusing on building prosperity for all, RiverFirst can be a catalyst for reversing long-standing racial and economic disparities in North Minneapolis.
+Minneapolis is reimagining the Upper Mississippi Riverfront to address long-standing and persistent racial inequities and disparities present in our city park system and the public realm, a condition made even more evident since the onset of the COVID-19 pandemic.
+By focusing on building prosperity for all, parks and related civic assets can be a catalyst for reversing long-standing racial and economic disparities in North Minneapolis.

 Our work on RiverFirst – with its signature projects at the heart of Upper Riverfront revitalization – becomes the starting point for a more deliberate process that seeks to build trust across differences, create value and economic opportunity for the community, and increase access to nature.